mihdan/mihdan-no-external-links/readme.txt

 == Changelog ==

+= 5.0.2 (09.09.2022) =
+* Added polyfill for the deprecated mcrypt PHP module

 = 5.0.1 (08.09.2022) =
-* Code refactoring to conform coding and securiry standards.
+* Code refactoring to conform coding and security standards.

 = 5.0.0 (14.04.2022) =
 * Code refactoring